-The proposal’s biggest component by far is the project’s scope.
+Aside from entropy, the proposal’s biggest component by far is the project’s scope.
 If we have an idea of the type of work you’re after and know your budget, we can tailor the solution to meet that budget.
 The important thing about scope is that once it gets agreed upon, it doesn’t increase — We’re building what we’re building.

 Any decent design solution takes your resources into account, and one considerable cost we haven’t touched on yet is website management.
 Who in your organization is going to be maintaining and updating your website on a daily basis?
 Unless otherwise agreed upon, we don’t manage websites, we just build them.